Bad Santa: Plot

 Furious at Gin's blackmail, Marcus and Lois set a trap for him.
-Feigning the need for a jump-start, Lois hits Gin with the car, and then kills him by crushing him between the vehicles.
+Feigning the need for a jump-start, Lois hits Gin with the car, crushing him between vehicles.
+When this fails to kill Gin, Marcus finishes him off by shocking him with jumper cables.
 Willie and Thurman prepare for the approaching holiday with help from Sue.
-On Christmas Eve, Willie, Marcus, and Lois burglarize the mall.
-Although some technical difficulties arise, Willie successfully cracks the safe.
-Meanwhile, he also gets a pink stuffed elephant that Thurman wants for Christmas.
+On Christmas Eve, Willie, Marcus, and Lois raid the mall; although some technical difficulties arise, Willie successfully cracks the safe.
+He also gets a pink stuffed elephant that Thurman wants for Christmas.
 However, Marcus reveals to Willie that he intends to kill him, fed up with his increasing carelessness.
-As he is about to execute Willie, the police unexpectedly swarm in, tipped off by Willie's letter he gave Thurman.
+As he is about to execute Willie, the police unexpectedly swarm in, tipped off by Willie's letter that he gave Thurman.
 A firefight ensues between Marcus and the cops while Willie flees.
 Determined to give Thurman his present, he leads the police on a chase to his house, ignoring their orders to freeze.
 He is shot repeatedly on Thurman's porch but survives.

-The epilogue is told through a letter from a recovering Willie in the hospital.
-He expresses his gratitude to Thurman and reveals that he was cleared of the robbery— as the shooting of an unarmed Santa embarrassed the police—and will be working for them as a sensitivity counselor.
-Sue is granted guardianship over Thurman and his house until his father's release.
-Marcus and Lois are in prison; Willie ends the letter by hoping that Roger will avoid them and telling Thurman that he should be out of the hospital soon and to be ready for his return.

-When the lead skateboard bully harasses Thurman again, Thurman finally stands up to him by kicking him hard in the crotch and riding away on his bike, giving the downed bully the finger.
+An epilogue is told through a letter from a recovering Willie in the hospital.
+He expresses his gratitude to Thurman and reveals that he was cleared of the robbery—as the shooting of an unarmed Santa had embarrassed the police—and will be working for them as a sensitivity counselor.
+Sue is granted guardianship over Thurman and his house until his father's release, while Marcus and Lois are in prison; Willie ends the letter by hoping that Roger will avoid them and telling Thurman that he should be out of the hospital soon and to be ready for his return.
+When the skateboard gang leader harasses Thurman again, the latter finally stands up to the former by kicking him hard in the crotch and giving his bully the finger as he rides away on his bike.

 Cast

 Production

 In January 2002, Variety announced that Terry Zwigoff would be directing Bad Santa (his fourth picture and follow-up to Ghost World) under Dimension Films, with Glenn Ficarra and John Requa writing the screenplay and the Coen brothers serving as executive producers.

 The Coens had developed the concept for Bad Santa, before eventually hiring the writing team of Ficarra and Requa to bring the story to life.
 The Coens told Ficarra and Requa that the story would center on an alcoholic "bad Santa" who seeks redemption very later on; additionally, they wanted it to be as funny as The Bad News Bears.
 Afterward, Ficarra and Requa completed what they described as a "really crass script", with the Coens adding "a bunch of crass jokes".
-When the script's final draft was sent to Universal Pictures, the studio rejected it because "[I]t was the foulest, disgusting, misogynistic, anti-Christmas, anti-children thing we could imagine," all of which influenced Bob Weinstein of Miramax to give it the green-light.
+When the script's final draft was sent to Universal Pictures, the studio rejected it because "[I]t was the foulest, disgusting, misogynistic, anti-Christmas, anti-children thing we could imagine," all of which influenced Bob Weinstein of Miramax Films (Dimension's parent company) to give it the green-light.